WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 * `$wgWimaGoogleAdSenseLanguage = 'en';`

 ## Compatibility
-This extension works from REL1_23 and has been tested up to MediaWiki version `1.39.0-rc.1`.
+This extension works from REL1_35 and has been tested up to MediaWiki version `1.40.0`.

-The [SkinBuildSidebar](https://www.mediawiki.org/wiki/Manual:Hooks/SkinBuildSidebar) hook of several skins no longer allows images and HTML code to be placed in the sidebar.

-A solution for this circumstance is not yet known.
-As a minimal solution, a simple text link to the donation page is now given.
-This occurs in Skins Cologne Blue, Modern, MonoBook and Vector since REL1_37.
-Skin Timeless still works as usual.

-For Skins MonoBook and Vector in REL1_35 and REL1_36 see these [Hacks](https://www.mediawiki.org/wiki/Extension:WimaAdvertising#Hacks).

 ## Version history